 Keywords: Witches, body hair, wild woman, werewolves, sexuality

 The concept of shape-shifting and representations of human-animal hybrids in both literary sources and the visual arts captured the early modern European imagination.
 This phenomenon is particularly evident in the prevalence of pictorial prints featuring these creatures dated in the late fifteenth and sixteenth centuries, produced in the regions of Germany, around the time of the European witch-hunts and Protestant Reformation.
 These monstrous hybrid creatures were predominately male, exhibiting the animalistic nature of man within.
-Man feared breaking the boundaries between human and animal as they began to see their physical resemblance and shared behaviours with other species in what was viewed as a degeneration of society at a time of moral reform.
+Man feared breaking the boundaries between humans and animals as they began to see their physical resemblance and shared behaviours with other species in what was viewed as degeneration of society at a time of moral reform.
 The image of the female monster was relatively absent in German Renaissance prints, in the same way that women were often suppressed and occluded from patriarchal society.
 They were also already partly regarded as sub-human and closer to animals than man.
 While thick body hair turned men into monsters, long locks or body hair on women merely revealed their natural state of depravity and monstrosity.[i]

 Anyone who was thought to possess animal characteristics were a monstrosity, as only humans possessed a soul and were capable of salvation.
 In this way, the female body was a monstrosity and made her ‘Other’ in the patriarchal society of the early modern period, which was a view that extended back to antiquity.
 Aristotle (384-322 B.C.) viewed women as imperfect men, (or less developed humans) a view that still held sway during the Renaissance.[ii]
 Theorists continued to debate whether women were indeed human during this period.
 One work by Clive Hart published in Germany in 1595 argued that women were not human.[iii]
 This sentiment was further espoused in the witch-hunting manual, Malleus Maleficarum (1486), which helped bring about a clear definition of the ‘female’ witch during the sixteenth century.
 It did this by stating that a woman’s defects derived from her original shaping, formed from the curved rib of man that is ‘twisted and contrary’ in a way that made her into an ‘imperfect animal’.[iv]
-Depictions of hairy females revealed the true depravity of women, from transcendence of gender boundaries to susceptibility to carnal lust, which served as a warning as well as offered the possibility of redemption.
+Depictions of hairy females revealed the true depravity of women, from the transcendence of gender boundaries to susceptibility to carnal lust, which served as a warning as well as offered the possibility of redemption.

 Masculine qualities attributed to women illustrated their monstrous status as imperfect men in early modern Europe.
 This view lasted throughout the seventeenth century, amid the Scientific Revolution, as evidenced by the English natural philosopher John Bulwer, who wrote: ‘Women is by nature smooth and delicate; and if she have many hairs she is a monster’.[v]
 The monstrosity of hairy women stemmed from a medieval tradition in which evil was purported to reveal itself as a physical manifestation.[vi]
 Imperfection and ‘Otherness’ was also often taken to reflect moral degradation.[vii]
 Saint Jerome (c.347-420), for example, associated excessive hairiness with demons by inserting the term pilosi, meaning ‘hairy ones’ in his translation of the Bible from Hebrew into Latin when describing demons who suffered the wrath of God in Isaiah 13.21.[viii]
 The relationship between hairiness and the demonic came to be embedded in the social fabric and visual culture of the German Renaissance.